Ph.D. Queen’s University (1995)

 Graduate Diploma (Applied Systems Science), Kyoto University, Japan (1990)

-My research interests focus on the reliability of complex energy systems, especially in oilsands.
+My research interests focus on the reliability of complex energy systems.
 Reliability is the likelihood that some system will remain operating properly for a required length of time.
 As systems become more complex, it becomes harder to predict whether something will last, and what to do as a system begins to fail.

-I am currently working primarily on integrated oilsands systems, an area which combines systems modeling and analysis, reliability engineering, and classification techniques.
+I am currently working primarily on modelling failure mechanisms for mechanical components such as rolling element bearings and impact-related wear in process equipment.
+This is very pertinent to a range of industrial systems.
 I conduct research on improving the reliability of railway brake systems in cold weather.
-I am also interested in robotic systems for remote and hazardous environments, such as robotic aircraft to monitor pipelines for leaks, and rovers for ensuring that tailings deposits are safe.
-This work, which includes remote sensing as well as direct sampling of soils is part of making industrial processes more sustainable.
+I am also interested in robotic systems for remote and hazardous environments, such as payloads for robotic systems that collect machine condition monitoring data, monitor pipelines for leaks, and navigate on tailings to assess geotechnical properties.
+This work is part of making industrial processes more sustainable.

-Before coming to U of A, I was an industrial researcher in oilsands processes for Syncrude Canada Ltd., including mining automation and extraction processes.
+Before coming to the University of Alberta, I was an industrial researcher in oilsands processes for Syncrude Canada Ltd., including mining automation and extraction processes.
 Prior to that, I did reliability research, and developed remote tooling and robotic systems, for Atomic Energy of Canada Ltd (AECL).

 I consult on energy systems through MGL Services, I work on novel applications of optical spectrometry with Spectralog Inc., and I develop embedded monitoring methods and field robotic systems with Copperstone Technologies.